samrat3145a/HospitalManagement/README.md

-# Implementing Image Store and Retrieval in MongoDb using Django
+# Implementing Image Store and Retrieval in MongoDB using Django

 ## Features